I want to spend the rest of my life making amends, says boss of Poor & Hungry

 At the same time, volunteers can attain qualifications in the catering industry to NVQ Level 3 which can help them build up their skills set to re-enter the world of work.

-I had the pleasure of meeting Jordan and Max – two of Poor & Hungry’s volunteers who were hard at work transforming the former Aga kitchen store into the café.
+I had the pleasure of meeting Jordan and Max – two of Poor & Hungry’s volunteers who helped transform the former Aga kitchen store into the café.

-Both Max and Jordan have recently undertaken a roofing course in Newcastle upon Tyne , paid for by Poor & Hungry, to help them work on the café.
+Both Max and Jordan completed a roofing course in Newcastle upon Tyne , paid for by Poor & Hungry, to help them renovate the café.

 They are set to undertake a barista course which Mr Mackenzie hopes will prepare them to take over another new project – a retro-fitted coffee bar, which is to open near a new city centre Lloyd’s Bank in May.